Newton County, Georgia: Racial and ethnic composition

+2020 census

+As of the 2020 census, the county had a population of 112,483, 39,477 households, and 28,095 families.
+The median age was 38.0 years; 24.7% of residents were under the age of 18 and 14.3% of residents were 65 years of age or older.
+For every 100 females there were 89.6 males, and for every 100 females age 18 and over there were 84.8 males age 18 and over.
+Sixty-six percent of residents lived in urban areas, while 34.0% lived in rural areas.

+The racial makeup of the county was 42.7% White, 46.9% Black or African American, 0.3% American Indian and Alaska Native, 0.9% Asian, 0.1% Native Hawaiian and Pacific Islander, 3.3% from some other race, and 5.7% from two or more races.
+Hispanic or Latino residents of any race comprised 6.4% of the population.

+There were 39,477 households in the county, of which 37.0% had children under the age of 18 living with them and 32.0% had a female householder with no spouse or partner present.
+About 21.9% of all households were made up of individuals and 8.4% had someone living alone who was 65 years of age or older.

+There were 41,756 housing units, of which 5.5% were vacant.
+Among occupied housing units, 70.2% were owner-occupied and 29.8% were renter-occupied.
+The homeowner vacancy rate was 1.7% and the rental vacancy rate was 5.2%.

 Education

 Most of Newton County is in the Newton County School System.
 Portions in Social Circle are in the Social Circle City School District.

 Politics

+As of the 2020s, Newton County is a usually Democratic voting county.
 For the first half of the 20th century, Newton County followed the regular Solid South pattern of voting Democratic.
 It would later become a state bellwether from 1968 to 2004—meaning that the county's voting intention was an accurate predictor of the overall statewide winner.
 From 2008 to 2016, Newton County had been narrowly won by Democrats thanks to its location within the Atlanta metro as well as the influx of progressive voters both the region and Newton proper have experienced in recent years.
 This margin ballooned to a double-digit percentage in 2020 when Joe Biden flipped the state back into the Democratic column; Kamala Harris built upon this margin four years later, winning Newton by just over 15% even as she narrowly lost Georgia and the election.